lucidsoftware/neo-sbt-scalafmt/README.md

 > scalafmt
 ```

-As a CI step, you make want to ensure everything is formatted
+If you want to ensure everything is formatted (e.g. as a CI step),

 ```
 > scalafmt::test